Frequently Asked Questions (FAQs) about the LSAT

 LSAT Administration FAQs

-In the United States, the LSAT is widely available at test centers in all 50 states.
-There are also a number of test centers overseas, but test dates tend to be harder to come by in other countries.
-Most test centers are located in or near major cities.
+You can take the LSAT at a testing center or online.
+In the United States, the LSAT is widely available at testing centers in all 50 states.
+There are also a number of testing centers overseas, but test dates tend to be harder to come by in other countries.
+Most testing centers are located in or near major cities.

-Counting the check-in procedure and breaks, you'll be there about five hours.
+Counting the check-in procedure and breaks, you'll be there about four hours, possibly longer.

 LSAT Scoring FAQs